jaretpr/VGGR/README.md

 >`pip3 install torch==2.2.2 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
 3. Install the required packages by running `pip install -r requirements.txt` in your shell of choice.
 4. Download the latest source code and the train, test, and validation img zip-files in [*releases*](https://github.com/m4cit/VGGR/releases)
-5. Unzip the train, test, and validation img files inside their respective folders in *data*.
+5. Unzip the train, test, and validation img files inside their respective folders in _**./data/**_.

 **Note:** The provided training dataset does not contain augmentations.